Landau Forte College

 What will I be learning?

-- a range of reference sources, for example, bilingual and monolingual dictionaries, glossaries and dictionaries of synonyms, to clarify and confirm the meaning of words.
+• use reference sources, for example, dictionaries or online tools, to clarify and confirm the meaning of words.

 An example of topics included in the course: